Installing a bidet costs an average of $640

 Cold water-only models may be uncomfortable for some users

-While some bidet attachments are suitable for DIY installation, standalone fixtures or high-end bidet toilets typically require a professional plumber near you due to their complexity.
+You can tackle installing some simple bidet attachments yourself, but standalone fixtures and high-end bidet toilets require the expertise of a local plumbing professional.
 Plumbers charge between $80 and $200 per hour.
-Attempting a DIY installation may lead to mistakes, and the average cost to fix a toilet is $230.
+Attempting a DIY installation may lead to mistakes, and the average cost to fix a toilet is $270.
 Hiring a professional can help ensure proper installation and prevent potential issues.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.